campbe13/docker-ecq2020/README.md

     * Heroku (released from heroku registry)

 ## [stickynotes-jb](stickynotes-jb)
+web app

 working, only the php image is in in my hub.docker.com registry, the others are base images + config

 * TODO stickynotes-jb port to cloud & upload image to registry, test on fedora, Azure ??
-* TODO tickynotes-jb  deploy to heroku, see [shakespeare-jm](shakespeare-jm) & document better
+* TODO stickynotes-jb  deploy to heroku, see [shakespeare-jm](shakespeare-jm) & document better

 * port sticky notes app from PHP 2019, thanks to Jeff Boisvert, into a container
 * containers using docker-compose & yaml